WebOrigami/docs/src/content/language/scope.md

 {{ @svg projectExample }}
 </figure>

-When Graph Origami needs to resolve the `greet.js` reference, it walks "up" this tree:
+When Web Origami needs to resolve the `greet.js` reference, it walks "up" this tree:

 - It starts by looking for `greet.js` inside the `site.ori` file.
-This defines `index.html` and `name`, but not `greet.js`, so Graph Origami moves up a level to the `src` folder that contains the file.
+This defines `index.html` and `name`, but not `greet.js`, so Web Origami moves up a level to the `src` folder that contains the file.
-- In the `src` folder, Graph Origami _does_ find `greet.js`.
+- In the `src` folder, Web Origami _does_ find `greet.js`.
 It dynamically loads that module and takes its default export as `greet`.
 The search ends there.
-- Depending on how Graph Origami was invoked, if `src` didn't define `greet.js`, Graph Origami could continue walking up the file system hierarchy into the project's root folder.
+- Depending on how Web Origami was invoked, if `src` didn't define `greet.js`, Web Origami could continue walking up the file system hierarchy into the project's root folder.
 (See [Define a project root](#define-a-project-root).)
-- The last place Graph Origami would look is the base scope, which by default is Graph Origami's collection of built-in functions.
+- The last place Web Origami would look is the base scope, which by default is Web Origami's collection of built-in functions.
 (See [Define a custom base scope](#define-a-custom-base-scope).)

 As with block scoping in programming languages (see below), in tree scoping the search only goes up the tree.
 If you want to go back deeper into the tree, you must make an explicit reference using paths: